Syria rebels in south emerge as West's last hope as moderates crushed elsewhere

 Their plan, still unpublished but disclosed to Reuters, calls for turning the Southern Front rebels into a civilian security force.
 National institutions including the military would be safeguarded, and a technocratic interim authority would be set up to be followed by elections.

-It could be in line with thinking in Washington, where CNN reported Obama wants a policy review, realizing Islamic State may not be defeated without a transition and Assad's removal.
+It could be in line with thinking in Washington, where CNN reported Obama wants a policy review, realising Islamic State may not be defeated without a transition and Assad's removal.

 Abu Hamza al-Qabouni, a rebel leader from Damascus and part of the Southern Front, said the group had decided to move ahead with a political plan because there was no longer any point waiting for the war to be resolved countrywide.